-RECOMMENDS TO BE INCLUDED IN ALL CHARTER CONTRAC BENCHMARK LOCATION IN CONTRACT (SCHOOL USE) PRESENT/ ABSENT (DPI USE) Specify the membership of the charter school's governing board.
+Includes clear, measurable performance standards to judge the effectiveness of alternative schools, if applicable-requiring and appropriately weighting rigorous mission-specific performance measures and metrics that credibly demonstrate each school's success in fulfilling its mission and serving its special population.
+For any school that contracts with an external (third-party) provider for education design and operation or management, includes additional contractual provisions that ensure rigorous, independent contract oversight by the charter governing board and the school's financial independence from the external provider ICHMADIC B. DPI STRONGLY ENCOURAGES T FOR ALL CHARTER CONTRACT NCHWAKKS BENCHMARK LOCATION IN CONTRACT (SCHOOL USE) PRESENT/ABSENT (DPI USE) Specify the membership of the charter school's governing board.
 No more than a minority of the board members can be employees of the charter school or employees or officers of the school district in which the charter school is located. §118.40(4)(ag) Under federal rules, charter schools receiving federal charter school program funds may not have any employees or officers of the authorizing entity on the charter school's governing board.
-Specify that the charter school governing board has all the powers necessary to carry out the terms of the contract, including: Receiving and disbursing funds for school purposes; Securing appropriate insurance; Entering into contracts, including contracts with institutions of higher educations for technical or financial assistance, academic support, curriculum review, or other services.
-To incur debt in reasonable anticipation of the receipt of funds.
-Pledging, assigning or encumbering its assets to be used as collateral for loans or extensions of credit; Soliciting and accepting gifts or grants for school purposes; Acquiring real property for its use; Suing or be sued in its own name. §118.40(4)(d) Indicate how the program and attendance at the charter school is voluntary. §118.40(6) Clearly state that the charter school does not charge tuition. §118.40(4)(b)1 Describe criteria for granting high school diploma, if applicable.
-118.33(1)(f)2 Provide assurance that every teacher, supervisor, administrator or professional staff member holds a certificate, permit or license issued by the department before entering duties for such a position. §118.40(1m)(b)7
+Specify that, subject to the terms in the contract, the charter school governing board has all the powers necessary to carry out the terms of the contract, including: • Receiving and disbursing funds for school purposes; • Securing appropriate insurance; • Entering into contracts, including contracts with institutions of higher educations for technical or financial assistance, academic support, curriculum review, or other services. • Incurring debt in reasonable anticipation of the receipt of funds;

-BENCHMARK LOCATION IN CONTRACT (SCHOOL USE) PRESENT/ ABSENT (DPI USE) Include a nondiscrimination clause stating the charter school will not deny admission or participation in any program or activity on the basis of a person's sex, race, religion, national origin, ancestry, pregnancy, marital or parental status, sexual orientation or physical, mental, emotional or learning disability. §118.40(4)(b)2 State that the program is nonsectarian in its practices, programs, admission policies, employment practices and all other operations. §118.40(4)(a)2 Address the procedures or reasons by which either party may withdraw or revoke the contract. §118.40(5) Describe manner of transportation, if provided, to and from the charter school.
+Pledging, assigning or encumbering its assets to be used as collateral for loans or extensions of credit; Soliciting and accepting gifts or grants for school purposes; Acquiring real property for its use; Suing or be sued in its own name. §118.40(4)(d).
+Specify that the program and attendance at the charter school is voluntary. §118.40(6) Clearly state that the charter school does not charge tuition. §118.40(4)(b)1 Describe criteria for granting high school diploma, if applicable.
+118.33(1)(f)2 Provide assurance that every teacher, supervisor, administrator or professional staff member holds a certificate, permit or license issued by the department before entering duties for such a position. §118.40(1m)(b)7 Include a nondiscrimination clause stating the charter school will not deny admission or participation in any program or activity on the basis of a person's sex, race, religion, national origin, ancestry, pregnancy, marital or parental status, sexual orientation or physical, mental, emotional or learning disability. §118.40(4)(b)2 State that the program is nonsectarian in its practices, programs, admission policies, employment practices and all other operations. §118.40(4)(a)2 Address the procedures or reasons by which either party may withdraw or revoke the contract. §118.40(5) Describe manner of transportation, if provided, to and from the charter school.
 (Note-school districts are not required to provide transportation to charter schools.)
+If the charter school is limited to one sex, evidence that the district makes available to the opposite sex, schools or courses that are comparable to each charter school or course.